Timsey/starter-academic/content/post/first_blog_post/index.md

 ---
-title: All but commentary.
+title: Everything but commentary
-subtitle: Have you heard the good word of our lord and saviour Bayes?
+subtitle: Epistemic status: not always very precise.
 date: 2021-03-02T14:46:05.344Z
 summary: A look at the objective Bayesian prescription for reasoning under uncertainty.
 draft: false